Skip to content

 Ariolimax

 The Pacific banana slug Ariolimax columbianus is the second worked example.
 Its purpose is different from Bradypus's feature tour — this dataset is deliberately messy: the supplied environmental rasters do not share a common CRS, extent, or resolution.
-The example walks through QMaxent's Check Raster Consistency preflight and Harmonize to Folder… workflow, showing the failure mode you would otherwise hit silently and the one-click fix that makes the data Maxent-ready.
+The example walks through QMaxent's Check Raster Consistency preflight and Harmonize to Folder… workflow, showing the silent-failure mode you would otherwise hit and the one-click fix that makes the data Maxent-ready.

-Dataset
+1. Dataset

 Ariolimax presence points overlaid on environmental rasters across coastal California